Walnut Creek Alpacas, Oklahoma

 • blood progesterone will be elevated

-• an ultrasound may be taken to verify pregnancy
+• an ultrasound may also be taken to verify pregnancy

 Signs of delivery :